Pula or Rovinj? Where to Stay in Istria

 Pula’s most iconic tourist attraction would have to be the Pula Arena, an excellently preserved Roman colosseum built between 27 BCE – 68 CE.
 It is easy to spend an hour or two wandering around this impressive ancient structure.

 Pula also has quite a few interesting museums, including Zerostrasse (a series of tunnels beneath the city that was originally intended for use as a bunker but is now a local art exhibition), the Istrian Museum of Contemporary Art, and the House of Istrian Olive Oil.
-All of these museums will give you insight into Pula and Istria as a whole from ancient times to the present day.

-Another benefit to choosing to stay in Pula vs Rovinj is its proximity to the wonderful Brijuni Islands.
-The main island was once home to the summer residence of former Yugoslav dictator Josip Broz Tito and today it is a nature reserve and wildlife park.
-Spending a day riding a bicycle around the islands is one of the best things you could do on your trip to Istria.
+Another benefit to choosing to stay in Pula over Rovinj is its proximity to the wonderful Brijuni Islands.
+The main island was once the summer residence of former Yugoslav dictator Josip Broz Tito and today it is a nature reserve and wildlife park.

 Affordability